Inpatient Alcohol Rehab in Battle Creek, Michigan

 The time you spend in an inpatient alcohol rehab program for alcoholism will be filled with therapeutic sessions.
 As you make progress in your recovery, your need for certain therapies may wax and wane.
 The mental health professionals you are working with will make adjustments to your plan as needed.

-Prior to completing your inpatient program, you will work to determine what your next steps will be.
+Prior to completing your inpatient program, you and your primary therapist will work to determine what your next steps will be.
 The staff will help you develop a plan, which may include returning home with minimal therapeutic needs or transitioning down into another level of addiction treatment (such as an intensive outpatient program).
 The goal of aftercare is to provide you with the security and support you need in the very beginning days of your recovery.

 Benefits of Inpatient Alcohol Rehab

-Attending an inpatient alcohol rehab can save your life.
+Attending alcohol rehab can save your life.
 When you put forth the effort and remain dedicated to your recovery, you can make significant changes that support a lifetime of sobriety and healthy living.

 - Prevention of further physical and psychological damage